Teaching Yoga For Mental Health

 The intention of yoga as described by the Yogasutras of Pantanjali is to develop the ability to regulate our minds and emotions in order to reduce suffering and restore our natural state of balance and ease.

-With one in four people affected by mental health issues during their lives, this wisdom is as relevant today as it was thousands of years ago, possibly more so.
+With one in four people affected by mental health issues during their lives, this wisdom is as relevant today as it was thousands of years ago.

 People generally walk out of a yoga class feeling better.
 However, to create lasting change there needs to be a deeper understanding of how to practice in a way that reduces symptoms and builds resilience to future stressors rather than only providing temporary relief.

 The Teaching Yoga for Mental Health Program will provide you with this understanding.
 By drawing on key concepts from the Yogasutras and introducing modern scientific understanding of mental health, the program will educate and empower you as a professional yoga teacher to provide lasting improvements to your student’s wellbeing.
 This program will provide you with the knowledge, practical skills and confidence to attend to students who are struggling with anxiety and depression.

 The nature of the mind through the lens of yoga psychology, western psychology & science